NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-31-1-setup-your-kit.md

 ![Powershell](/assets/Powershell.PNG)

-In powershell, type the following command and hit enter.
+In your terminal, type the following command and hit enter.
 The drive should show up on your PC!

 `sb_loader.exe -f ../../pico-imx7d_bootbomb_20170112.imx`